appliedprocrastination/Motorized-Macro-Rail/README.md

 ### Default configuration (Canon,Nikon,Sony):
 The default configuration requires you to not mount R2 and R3.
 The pads on all the solder jumpers are shorted by default, meaning that a simplified schematic of the circuit looks like this:
 ![Default-config](./Outputs/Images/Documentation/Illustration-of-shutter-circuit-default.png)
-This should work for all Canon, Nikon, and Sony cameras.
+This should work for most Canon, Nikon, and Sony cameras.

 ### Lumix configuration:
 To use the shutter circuit with a Lumix camera, the resistor network must be mounted (R2 and R3).
 Keep in mind that SJ1 is shorted by default, meaning that it needs to be cut in order for R2 to take any effect.